arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

 - **Pregel**:

-  The distributed iterative graph processing (Pregel) system has been deprecated in v3.12.
+  The distributed iterative graph processing (Pregel) system has been deprecated and removed in v3.12 including the Pregel algorithms, the `@arangodb/pregel` JavaScript API module, and the Pregel HTTP API.

-  The following functionalities have been removed:
-  - Pregel algorithms (PageRank, Vertex Centrality, Vertex Closeness, Connected Components, and Community Detection) have been removed.

-  - `@arangodb/pregel` JavaScript API package has been removed.

-  - Pregel HTTP API has been removed.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment mode is deprecated and already removed from